All Episodes

 Like, if my kid was gay, I'd smash him in the head with the dollhouse.

-Like that was his tweet, right?
+Like, that was his tweet, right?

-Yeah, I don't even remember.
+Yeah, I don't even.

-Yeah, obviously not serious.
+Obviously not serious.

-But this is my point, is like you should tell them that the entire wedding is basically paid for by Kevin Hart's money, and then you should be very appreciative and you should get over his fucking jokes.
+It's like, you should tell them that the entire wedding is basically paid for by Kevin Hart's money and that you should be very appreciative and you should get over his fucking jokes.

 That's what I would have told her.

-I would just be like, You make a retarded amount of money to look at other people's work and go, meh, eh, meh, yeah, I'll pass it on to Kevin, and you probably make a hundred and twenty-five grand a year or more to read scripts for Kevin Hart, and now you're afflicted because he once made a joke about gay people and you have a gay brother or you have a brother who's getting married and the florist is gay.
+And now you're afflicted because he once made a joke about gay people and you have a gay brother or you have a brother who's getting married and the florist is gay.

 Because I don't know if you know this, but I pay for all this shit.

-Like, I you know, just I I couldn't believe the man has far more patience and grace than I would in that situation because I would have walked in that room and said, I'm a comedian.
+Like, you know, just I couldn't believe the man has far more patience and grace than I would in that situation because I would have walked in that room and said, I'm a comedian.

 All this is paid for by the jokes I've made, good, bad, or indifferent.